sndtkrh/qcirs/README.md

 and you will get the result:

 ```
-The probability of results of measurement is [ 1 0 0 0 ]
+Result of applying D-J algorithm to a constant function:
-Result of appling Deutsch-Jozsa algorithm to a constant function:
+The probability of results of measurement is [ 1 0 0 0 ].
 (-0.707107,0)
 (0,0)
 (0,0)